cockroachdb/docs/v22.1/cockroach-sql-binary.md

 The **Version** and **Cluster ID** details are particularly noteworthy:

 - When the client and server versions of CockroachDB are the same, the shell prints the `Server version` followed by `(same version as client)`.
 - When the client and server versions are different, the shell prints both the `Client version` and `Server version`.
-In this case, you may want to [plan an upgrade](upgrade-cockroach-version.html) of older client or server versions.
+In this case, you may want to [plan an upgrade](upgrade-cockroach-version.html) of earlier client or server versions.
 - Since every CockroachDB cluster has a unique ID, you can use the `Cluster ID` field to verify that your client is always connecting to the correct cluster.

 ### Commands